chandiis/ePortfolio/README.md

 The project is a text-based interactive fiction, which  allows the player to make choices and interact with the story through input and output of text, switches and a button.
 The project is mainly developed in C code and executed on the DTEK-V board.

 **Source Code:**
-The complete project source code is available in the file `MiniProject.zip`.
+The complete project source code is available in the file `LifeWithAdventure.zip`.
 Download and extract the ZIP file to access the code and project files.
+To view the code on the browser, simply click on the folder `LifeWithAdventure`.

 ## How to Access the Projects